The Public Ponds of Old Kettering

 Glover’s Pond was approximately in the space between the current McDonalds and Peacocks, at the top of what is now Meadow Road but has been called Gas Street, Mill Lane, and Goose Pasture Lane.

-This wasn’t at a time when wash ponds were being phased out – Glover’s Pond was considered a nuisance, and a replacement Pond was suggested “near the hospital.”
+According to a Vestry Meeting in 1820, Glover’s Pond was considered a nuisance, and a replacement Pond was suggested near Sawyer’s Almshouses.

 This was the pond that was made when it was first decided that Glover’s Pond should be filled in.